codelucas/newspaper/README.rst

 Newspaper stands on the giant shoulders of `lxml`_, `nltk`_, and `requests`_.
 Newspaper also uses much of `goose`_'s code internally.

+**Sorry for the sloppy set-up so far, this is my first real package uploaded to pip i'm trying to fix the dist!**

 .. _`lxml`: http://lxml.de/
 .. _`nltk`: http://nltk.org/
 .. _`requests`: http://docs.python-requests.org/en/latest/